TeodorLB/IKT213_figureprint/README.md

 SIFT_FLANN finds more good matches, but none of them are correct still.
 This fits the previous trend of false positives with SIFT_FLANN.

-## Comparing efficiency

-### Time

-For all images ORB_BF is markedly faster.

-### Accuracy

-SIFT_FLANN seems to find more good matches, but more of its matches are incorrect.
-It is hard to decide what is better for most uses, but for this i would say less false positive/negatives is better.
-Meaning ORB_BF is better.